-Press the lower blade guard locking trigger (Step 1) and rotate the lower blade guard (Step 2) up and into the upper blade guard.
+Press the lower blade guard locking trigger (UK Model only)

+Step 1 and rotate the lower blade guard

+Step 2 up and into the upper blade guard.

 Note: Lowering the cutting head slightly will allow the lower blade guard to rotate fully into the upper blade guard giving maximum access for the operator.